Submit a Question to the Paula's Choice Research Team

 —Nancy, via social media

-Unfortunately, when it comes to white spots from sun damage, the news isn't as encouraging.
-Simply put, it isn't possible to get the pigment back.
-Skin-care products such as exfoliants or vitamin C treatments won't help and skin-lightening products don't make sense, so treatment options involve making the spots less noticeable by preventing them from expanding.
+Unfortunately, when it comes to white spots from sun damage, the news isn’t encouraging.
+Simply put, it isn’t possible to get the pigment back.
+Skincare products such as exfoliants and vitamin C treatments won’t help, and skin-lightening products just don’t make sense, so the treatment options are limited to making the spots less noticeable by preventing them from expanding.

-Of course, daily use of sunscreen will give you the same benefits as it does for brown spots, so don't forget this critical step, even on cloudy days.
-Also, avoid getting any amount of tan, because this will increase the contrast between the white areas and your skin color (not getting any amount of tan also reduces the growth of brown spots).
-As you may have noticed, the white spots do not tan; they can't turn color because there's no pigment in that area to darken.
+Of course, daily use of sunscreen will provide benefits, helping to prevent white spots just like it helps to prevent brown spots, so don’t forget this critical step—even on cloudy days!
+Also, you need to avoid getting any amount of tan, because that will increase the contrast between the white areas and your skin color (not getting any amount of tan also reduces the growth of brown spots).
+As you may have noticed, the white spots do not tan; they can’t turn color because there’s no pigment in that area to darken.

 There are two other options.
-One is to see a dermatologist for light-emitting treatments (such as Fraxel) that target the brown spots surrounding the white spots.
-Lightening the brown spots reduces the contrast, making the white spots less apparent.
+One is to see a dermatologist for light-emitting treatments (such as Fraxel®) that target the brown areas surrounding the white spots.
+Lightening the brown areas reduces the contrast, making the white spots less apparent.

-Another option is topical application of a drug known as tacrolimus (brand name Protopic).
-This drug, which normally is prescribed to treat eczema, is believed to help re-pigment the white spots, although the research hasn't been that positive.
-At best, you'll see an 11% improvement in the spots, which is barely noticeable, but it may be worth a go for those who are not satisfied with the results from light-emitting treatments.
+Another option is topical application of a drug known as tacrolimus (brand name Protopic®).
+It is believed that this drug, which normally is prescribed to treat eczema, can help re-pigment the white spots, although the research studies have not shown overwhelmingly positive results.
+At present the research indicates that, at best, you’ll see an 11% improvement in the spots, which is barely noticeable; however, it may be worth a go for those who are not satisfied with their results from light-emitting treatments.